build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 }
 ```

 > **Why are you creating an S3 bucket?** You are primarily creating an S3 bucket to hold a text file that will be referred to by GuardDuty.
-GuardDuty uses two types of lists.
-1.) a Trusted IP list, and 2.) a Threat IP list.
+As mentioned before, GuardDuty uses two types of lists: a Trusted IP list and a Threat IP list.
 Our S3 bucket will host the Threat IP List.
 The secondary reason is to store VPC flow logs.
 GuardDuty uses VPC flow logs, but you do not need to enable them for GuardDuty to use them.
-Here, we enable VPC FLow Logs so that we can use the data in other tools if we want to later on.]
+Here, we enable VPC FLow Logs so that we can use the data in other tools if we want to later on.

 At this point you have created two S3 buckets.
 One bucket is for the VPC flow logs if you wish to explore them on your own.
 The other bucket will contain the threat list that you will create in a later step.

 ## Step 4: Create the GuardDuty Terraform Modules

 4.1.
-The GuardDuty Module files have been created for you but like the S3 files, they are empty.
+The GuardDuty Module files have been created for you, but like the S3 files, they are empty.
 Start with the `modules/guardduty/variables.tf` file.
 Here you will need to create two variables.
 The first is a variable called `bucket` which we will use to define the S3 bucket threat list details.
 The second will be for the malicious IP that we will have added to the bucket.

 ```
 variable "bucket" {